 Each child will be allocated a member of staff known to the parent and child as your child's 'Key Person' they will have knowledge and understanding on how children learn and develop and will have the unique understanding of what your child's currents interests and needs are.

 The relationship between the 'Key Person', child and parent will begin on day one of your child attending the setting.
 In order to build an attachment between your child and the Key Person it is important your child recognises your acceptance of the Key Person which will lead your child into having secure confidence with their relationship with

 the Key Person.

 Key Person's recognise the parent is the child's first educator, it is the parent who will know their child best and we will work in partnership with the parent to ensure we have all current information needed to settle and build upon your child's learning and development.
 The Key Person will effectively share information with parents in order for your child's needs to be understood and therefore met.

-Talking about your child's learning may happen informally at the beginning or end of the day when you drop off or collect your child from nursery.
+A child's time at a Busy Bees nursery should be a memorable journey not just for them but for parents too.
+The Key Person will capture all of your child's learning and talking about your child's learning may happen informally at the beginning or end of the day when you drop off or collect your child from nursery.
 Engaging in a conversation with your child's Key Person can often produce useful information about new interests or experiences that can be used to plan exciting and challenging learning opportunities at nursery and further create activity ideas that can be shared with parents to do at home.